Two Marine Pilots Are Back Up In The Air After Penis Scandal

 “In October, the pilots flew a flight pattern in their T-34C that resembled a penis.
 The image was then picked up by radar and shared by the Twitter account Aircraft Spots.”

-Major Josef Patterson, a spokesman with 3rd MAW said that an investigation was conducted.
+Major Josef Patterson, a spokesman with 3rd MAW, said that an investigation was conducted.

 “Two Marine Corps aviators were administratively disciplined following the completion of an investigation into the facts and circumstances surrounding an October 23 irregular flight pattern that resulted in an obscene image.”